huangc28/reactsugar/README.md

 ## Usage

-`reactsugar home` ---> creates boilerplates under your current working directory.
+`reactsugar create home` ---> creates boilerplates under your current working directory.

 ### Pure function component

-`reactsugar home -p` ---> does the same as the above, just that the component is now in pure function.
+`reactsugar create home -p` ---> does the same as the above, just that the component is now in pure function.

+##